Safe Falling -- Anecdotes and Testimonials

 J.H. -- 75 years old:

-Husband was backing car out of the garage in the winter.
+Her husband was backing the car out of the garage in the winter.
 Standing

 in the driveway, she stepped back to get further out of the way, and

-both feet caught on a small decorative curb, tripping her backwards.
+both feet caught on a small decorative curb hidden under the snow, tripping her backwards.

 She sat down quickly and rolled back in a couple inches of snow